fall inside a hole

 Mini Bridge Piers were first used in sets beginning in 1987 like the 2-Speed Shinkansen Three-Dimensional Station Set.
 Beginning in 1988 the R-18 Slope Curve Rail included 12 piers as well as four of each of the sloping curve rails that are molded to fit the 1/4 height increments.
 A normal straight rail works well on a diagonal between two subsequent pier levels, meaning a long gradual incline that is four straight rails long can be used to go up one standard block girder "level" as opposed to the two-straight-long Slope Rails.

 These mini block piers were not released individually until 2001 when eight of them were packaged together as R-15 Mini Bridge Pier (ミニ橋げた).
 Later on, the text changed to ミニ橋脚.
-These stacking block piers were also produced in red for the Tomy Train series.
+These stacking block piers were also produced in red for the Tomy Train series in the early 1990s.

 J-22 Double Track Block Bridge Girder (複線ブロック橋げた) (1997)